Gueban/DockerCourse_project/README.md

 3. Open docker-compose.yml

-4. Search `54.188.79.21` and replace for your public ip.
+4. Search `YOUR_PUBLIC_IP` and replace for your public ip.

 5. Create a file called `secret-u.txt` and write `root` to the file.

 6. Create a file called `secret-p.txt` and write your password to login to mysql

-7. create a container by running `sudo docker run --rm -it mysql sh`
+7. Run `docker-compose up -d`

-8. Inside the container run
+8. Inside the mysql container container run
 `mysql -u root -p`

 9. enter `gueban` as password